SpoonX/callback-server/README.md

 To, for example, change the `LOG_FILE`, start the server as follows:

-`LOG_FILE=/custom/log/file.log npm start`
+`LOG_FILE=/custom/log/file.log npm start`.

 ## Environment variables
 You can configure some things using environment variables.

 ### LOG_FILE
 Path to the file to append log data to.
-Defaults to `./callbacks.log`/
+Defaults to `./callbacks.log`.

 ### PORT
 The port to run on.
 Defaults to `9615`.